studiopixelite/covidtracker/README.md

 # Note

-This source code is licensed under the Apache License 2.0, please read the LICENSE file for more information.
+This source code is licensed by the Apache License 2.0, please read the LICENSE file for more information.

 The source code was created using Android Studio 3.5.3, Gradle 6.3.